nhoening/StoSim/doc/reference.rst

     Name of the exeriment (**M**)

 :maintainer:
-    The person who is responsible for this experiment
+    The person who is responsible for this simulation

 control